 Weightlifting is another way you can improve your joint health when appropriately implemented.

 If you are strong enough to lift heavy weights, you need proper form including aligned and stable joints.

-Gym flooring can keep you grounded and provide extra grip, so that you can lift weights correctly.
+Rubber flooring can keep you grounded and provide extra grip so that you can lift weights correctly.